17.1: Second-Order Linear Equations

 Solution

-- This equation is nonlinear because of the y2 term.
+- This equation is nonlinear because of the

-- This equation is linear.
-There is no term involving a power or function of y, and the coefficients are all functions of x.The equation is already written in standard form, and r(x) is identically zero, so the equation is homogeneous.
+and the coefficients are all functions of .The equation is already written in standard form, and is identically zero, so the equation is homogeneous. - This equation is nonlinear.
+Note that, in this case,

-- This equation is nonlinear.
-Note that, in this case, x is the dependent variable and tis the independent variable.
-The second term involves the product of x and x′, so the equation is nonlinear.
+is the dependent variable and is the independent variable.
+The second term involves the product of and , so the equation is nonlinear. - This equation is linear.
+Since

-- This equation is nonlinear, because of the siny′ term.
+the equation is nonhomogeneous. - This equation is nonlinear, because of the

-- This equation is linear.
+term. - This equation is linear.
 Rewriting it in standard form gives

-With the equation in standard form, we can see that r(t)=3t2,so the equation is nonhomogeneous. - This equation looks like it’s linear, but we should rewrite it in standard form to be sure.
+With the equation in standard form, we can see that so the equation is nonhomogeneous. - This equation looks like it’s linear, but we should rewrite it in standard form to be sure.
 We get

 Classify each of the following equations as linear or nonlinear.
 If the equation is linear, determine further whether it is homogeneous or nonhomogeneous.